cryptocracy/boostx-site/content/pages/index.md

       type: TitleBlock
     subtitle: BoostX on the Stacks blockchain
     text: >
-      Backed by the Security of Bitcoins, BoostX is built on the Stacks blockchain.
+      Backed by the Security of Bitcoin, BoostX is built on the Stacks blockchain.
     actions:
       - label: Get started